 - Partnerships; and,

-For Workstream One, a quality improvement toolkit including education resources, data management, processes, setting baselines and goals, recalls and reminders, patient centred, and culturally sensitive initiatives will be developed or procured between the three PHNs who are leads on the CLCSP.
-The toolkit will form the basis of quality improvement work in general practices in the Wyndham and Brimbank LGAs.
+For Workstream One, a quality improvement tool kit including education resources, data management, processes, setting baselines and goals, recalls and reminders, patient-centred and culturally sensitive initiatives has been developed between the three PHNs leading the CLCSP.
+This tool kit will form the basis of quality improvement work in general practices in the Wyndham and Brimbank LGAs.

 Workstream Two will target two local government areas within NWMPHN.
 A place-based approach in Wyndham will be the focus for Aboriginal communities and in Brimbank for low SES and CALD communities.
 Local communities will be engaged to identify barriers to screening and prioritise and co-design intensive community-based activities to improve cancer-screening rates.